Dick Kimber

-Early life
+Early life and education

-Kimber was born at Freeling in South Australia in 1939.
-He went to school in the Riverland area and Brighton and then attended Adelaide University and Adelaide Teacher’s College.
+Richard Glyn Kimber was born in 1939 at Freeling in South Australia.

+He went to school in the Riverland area and Brighton and then attended the University of Adelaide and Adelaide Teacher's College.

 Career

-Throughout Kimber’s career, his focus has been on historical research, Aboriginal art and culture, and wildlife.
-He has published several books, the best known of which is Man From Arltunga: Walter Smith, Australian Bushman.
-He has also published over 100 articles and essays.
-He has also given public lectures and made regular media appearances.
+Throughout Kimber's career, his focus was on historical research, Aboriginal art and culture, and wildlife.
+He published several books, the best known of which is Man From Arltunga: Walter Smith, Australian Bushman (1986); this book tells the life story of Walter Smith and this book was based on hours of tape-recordings and shared travelling experiences between 1981 and 1983.

 Kimber moved to Alice Springs in 1970 and taught English, history, social science and Aboriginal Studies at Alice Springs High School.
 In 1974 he became the first Sacred Sites Officer in the Northern Territory for the Sacred Sites Authority, before returning to teaching.
 From 1976 to 1978 he was the Papunya Tula Artists Coordinator and devised Aboriginal Studies materials for schools, after which he again returned to teaching.
 Beginning in 1976 Kimber undertook research and prepared submissions for land rights and native title claims for over twenty years, in a private capacity and for the Central Land Council and Ngaanyatjarra Council.
 During this time he also undertook research for the Australian Institute of Aboriginal And Torres Strait Islander Studies, the Department of Aboriginal Affairs, the Australian Heritage Commission and the Strehlow Research Centre, regarding locations of Aboriginal homelands and their needs, settlement history, and ownership of sacred objects.

 He researched the historical records of extinct and rare native fauna for the Conservation Commission of the Northern Territory and provided advice regarding the development of the Alice Springs Desert Park and issues relating to Aboriginal land ownership of various parks and reserves.

 From the mid-1990s, Kimber advised the National Museum of Australia, Museum Victoria and the Northern Territory Museum regarding Aboriginal artefacts and cultural practices, access to Papunya Tula paintings that incorporated sacred elements, and the return of sacred objects to traditional custodians in central Australia.
-He continues to consult for Museum Victoria is association with the Strehlow Research Centre.
+He consulted for Museum Victoria and the Strehlow Research Centre.
+His recollections of working with Aboriginal ceremonial collections were recorded by Dr Phillip Batty and Dr Jason Gibson.

-Since arriving in Central Australia Kimber has undertaken travels, discussions and other shared experiences with many Aboriginal people, primarily in the south-western Simpson Desert, western deserts of Central Australia and the deserts of Western Australia through to the Canning Stock Route, and in Alice Springs.
-He has privately researched significant historical figures in inland Australia, Australian language usage, and native fauna of the inland including birds, and made important contributions to the Australian Language Dictionary, the Australian Dictionary of Biography and the Northern Territory Dictionary of Biography.
-The National Library of Australia has established the RG Kimber Collection for his correspondence and records.
+Since arriving in Central Australia Kimber undertook travels, discussions and other shared experiences with many Aboriginal people, primarily in the south-western Simpson Desert, western deserts of Central Australia and the deserts of Western Australia through to the Canning Stock Route, and in Alice Springs.
+He privately researched significant historical figures in inland Australia, Australian language usage, and native fauna of the inland including birds, and made important contributions to the Australian National Dictionary and the Australian Dictionary of Biography. and the Northern Territory Dictionary of Biography.

+He became friends with and learnt much from artist and community leader Wenten Rubuntja.

+Other activities

+Kimber gave public lectures and made regular media appearances.